yagobski/loopback-connector-elastic-search/README.md

 - **apiVersion:** specify the major version of the Elasticsearch nodes you will be connecting to.

 ### Recommended:
-- **mappings:** an array of elasticsearch mappings for your various loopback models
+- **mappings:** an array of elasticsearch mappings for your various loopback models.
+  - if your models are spread out across different indexes then you can provide an additional `index` field as an override for your model
+  - if you don't want to use `type:ModelName` by default, then you can provide an additional `type` field as an override for your model

 ### Optional:
 - **log:** sets elasticsearch client's logging, you can refer to the docs [here](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/configuration.html#config-log)